2019 English Channel Piper PA-46 crash: Search

 A search and rescue operation was launched, but was suspended at 02:00 GMT on 22 January due to worsening weather conditions.
 Although the area was outside the United Kingdom's area of responsibility, Her Majesty's Coastguard sent two helicopters to assist in the search for the aircraft.
 A French helicopter was also sent to participate in the search, as were the Alderney and Guernsey lifeboats.

 The search resumed at 08:00 GMT on 22 January.
 By 11:45 GMT, a total of 1,000 sqmi had been covered by five aircraft and two lifeboats, but no trace of the aircraft had been found.
 A French Navy vessel also participated in the search.
 As of 15:30 GMT on 22 January, one aircraft and one lifeboat were still searching, bringing the total area covered to 1,155 sqmi.
 The search was again suspended in the evening of 22 January.
-Floating objects had been found, but it was not confirmed that they came from the missing aircraft.
+Floating objects were found.
 The search resumed at 08:00 GMT on 23 January with two aircraft searching coastal areas around Alderney.
 As of 11:30 GMT, a helicopter and three aircraft were continuing the search and trying to review satellite imagery and mobile phone data; there was still no trace of the missing aircraft.

 On 23 January, the Channel Islands Air Search said they had abandoned hope of finding any survivors in the water.
-The search now focused on the possibility that survivors were on a life raft in the English Channel.
+The search then focused on the possibility that survivors were on a life raft in the English Channel.
 The official search was called off on 24 January because the chances of survival were said to be "extremely remote".
 The search had covered 1,700 sqmi of land and sea, covering Burhou, Les Casquets, Alderney, the north coast of the Cherbourg Peninsula, and the north coast of Jersey and Sark.